 Target audience: Project 2’s guide, “Building a Data Pipeline,” includes all the steps required to process the data and details about the data flow through the system.
 It therefore requires basic familiarity with AWS services and is specifically targeted at developers and data scientists.
-The Project 2 guide is saved in the git repository under this name:
+The Project 2 guide is saved in the Git repository under this name:

-Data Pipeline-Integrating AWS Services and Marketplace Solutions to Deploy a BYOD-Cloud Based Analytical System – An End to End Solution.pdf
+Step by Step Guide for Data Pipeline from AWS Marketplace.pdf

 Document 5 — Project 3: Machine Learning, Reporting, and BYOD